aman7CD/DL-Project-2-Binary-Classification-using-CNN/README.md

-# DL-Project-2-[Animal Classification using CNN]
+# DL-Project-2-[Binary Classification using CNN]
-Used CNN to classify cats and dogs also used ImageDataGenerator to generate images via image Augmentation technique.
+Firstly used ImageDataGenerator to generate images via image Augmentation technique then Used CNN to classify cats and dogs images.